tasmota/docs/docs/Getting-Started.md

 * [FTDI FT232](https://www.ftdichip.com/Products/ICs/FT232R.htm) - these adapters have a lot of fakes in the market so buy only from reliable sources ([example](https://www.sparkfun.com/products/13746)).
 Buy only the variant with a separate 3.3V regulator on PCB!
 * [CP2102](https://www.silabs.com/documents/public/data-sheets/cp2102-9.pdf) or [PL2303](http://www.prolific.com.tw/UserFiles/files/ds_pl2303HXD_v1_4_4.pdf) - works with certain devices, but using an external 3.3V supply might be necessary.
 Not recommended for beginners!
 * [RaspberryPi](Flash-Sonoff-using-Raspberry-Pi) - only for advanced users.
 External 3.3V supply necessary.
-* [NodeMCU](https://en.wikipedia.org/wiki/NodeMCU) You can also use a NodeMCU (or similar) as a reliable serial-to-USB adapter if you disable the onboard ESP8266 by bridging the RST and GND pins, and connect TX and RX straight to another ESP82xx instead of crossed.
+* [NodeMCU](https://en.wikipedia.org/wiki/NodeMCU) You can also use a NodeMCU (or similar) as a reliable serial-to-USB adapter if you disable the onboard ESP by bridging the RST and GND pins, and connect TX and RX straight to another ESP82xx instead of crossed.

 !!! note
     Don't forget to install drivers for your serial-to-USB adapter.